Updated: Dec 5, 2022

 Reasonable Visiting.
-If the parents get along, they can consent to a more flexible visitation schedule.
+Parents can consent to a more flexible visitation schedule if they get along.
 There are no fixed times or dates when the children must be with and parent in this case.
 Instead, visitation is decided by what is best for the parties concerned.

 Supervised Visitation.
 If a court determines that a noncustodial parent poses a danger to a child, supervised visitation may be required.
-This means that the noncustodial parent is not allowed to spend time with the child alone.
+This means that the noncustodial parent cannot spend time with the child alone.
 Rather, the visit must be accompanied by the custodial parent, a trustworthy adult, or a specialist.

 No Visitation.
 A court may decide that allowing a parent to have some physical contact with their child is unsafe.
 This may be the case if one of the parents is addicted to drugs or alcohol or has a history of domestic abuse or abusive conduct.
 In these cases, the noncustodial parent's right to meet with the child could be completely refused.

 Overall, the court tries to establish a custody and visitation schedule that is in the child's best interests.
-The court will consider the age of the child, their relationship with each parent, the child's schedule and how it aligns with each parent's schedule, the child's education and growth, the physical distance between each parent's home and school, and any other relevant factors court.
+The court will consider the child's age, their relationship with each parent, the child's schedule and how it aligns with each parent's schedule, the child's education and growth, the physical distance between each parent's home and school, and any other relevant factors court.

 When children reach the age of being able to talk for themselves, they are often asked for their thoughts and preferences.
 That age is currently 14 in California.
 Any 14-year-old child who wants to express their wishes is entitled to do so by statute unless the court decides on the record that doing so is not in the child's best interests.

-The Legislature considers and determines that it is the state's public policy to ensure that children's health, protection, and welfare is the court's primary concern when deciding the best interests of children when issuing any orders about physical or legal custody or visitation.
-Furthermore, the Legislature considers and determines that child neglect or domestic violence in a household where the environment is harmful to the child.
+The Legislature considers and determines that it is the state's public policy to ensure that children's health, protection, and welfare are the court's primary concern when deciding children's best interests when issuing any orders about physical or legal custody or visitation.
+Furthermore, the Legislature considers and determines that child neglect or domestic violence in a household where the environment harms the child.

 The order of choice for custody that the court should grant is to both parents equally first, according to Family Code 3040.
-If not equal to both parents, then to the parent who is more likely to make the other parent's relationship with the child easier.
-Your Child Custody Attorney can ease this complicated process by effectively arguing your suitability as parent.
+If not equal to both parents, then the parent is more likely to make the other parent's relationship with the child easier.
+Your California Custody Attorney can ease this complicated process by effectively arguing your suitability as a parent.

 Changing or Amending Custody and Visitation Orders

 Custody and visiting orders can need to be modified over time.
 For example, when a parent's and child's lives change and develop with new experiences (such as careers, spouses, friends, or schools), the current custody or visitation order can no longer be in the child's best interests.
-An alteration of the terms of custody or visitation may be requested by either parent under California law.
-(California Family Code 3087.)
+Either parent under California Family Code 3087 may request an alteration of the terms of custody or visitation.

 If the parents wish to amend the custody or visitation order, they will apply a new arrangement to the court for approval, just like any other custody-related matter.
 If one parent tries to change the orders and the other doesn't agree, the requesting parent must file the required paperwork with the court.